domsen123/nuxt-email/README.md

 ### Creating Email Templates

-Place your Handlebar email templates in the configured directory (`templatesDir`).
+Place your Handlebar email templates in the configured directory (`templatePath`).
 Each template should be saved in a separate `.hbs` file.
 Example:

 **mail-templates/welcome.hbs:**